Refinancing: Which Option is for You?

 Lowering Your Payments

-Perhaps you hope to pull out some of the equity in your home (cash out) to use toward other debt.
-If you have any debt with high interest (such as credit cards or vehicle loans), you may be able to take care of that debt with a lower rate loan with your refinance, if you have enough home equity.
+Do you want to pull out a portion of your equity to consolidate other debt?
+Yes you can!
+If you own any higher interest debts (such as credit cards or vehicle loans), you may be able to take care of that debt with a loan with a lower rate through your refinance, if you have enough home equity.

 Getting a Shorter Term Loan

-Do you hope to build up equity quicker, and have your mortgage paid off sooner?
-Consider refinancing to a short-term loan, such as a 15-year mortgage loan.
-Your monthly payments will likely be higher than with a longer term mortgage, but the pay-off is: that you will pay considerably less interest and will build up equity more quickly.
-However, if you have held your current 30 year loan for a long time and the remaining balance is somewhat low, you may be do this without increasing your mortgage payment — it's even possible to save!
-To help you figure out your options and the multiple benefits of refinancing, please contact us at 954.920.9799.
-We would love to help you reach your goals!
+Do you need to build up home equity quicker, and pay off your mortgage sooner?
+Then, you'll want to look into refinancing to a short term mortgage - for example, a fifteen-year mortgage program.
+You will be paying less interest and increasing your home equity more quickly, even though your mortgage payments will generally be higher than they were.
+However, if you have had your current 30 year mortgage for a number of years and the remaining balance is rather low, you might be do this without increasing your mortgage payment — you could even be able to save!
+To help you determine your options and the many benefits in refinancing, please contact us at 954.920.9799.
+We are here to help you reach your goals!